pandas-dev/pandas/web/pandas/pdeps/0009-io-extensions.md

   to be used, or not well supported.
 - There is no standard API for I/O connectors, and users of them need to learn each of them individually.
-- Method chaining, is not possible with third-party I/O connectors to export data, unless authors monkey patch the `DataFrame` class, which should not be encouraged.
+- Method chaining is not possible with third-party I/O connectors to export data, unless authors monkey patch the `DataFrame` class, which should not be encouraged.